KTH/integral-mecenat-integration/README.md

 this writing.
 Note that the key has to be unencrypted.
 In case it is, the password can be removed with openssl `openssl rsa -in [file1.key] -out [file2.key]`.

-Certificate of server is verified by stunnel against included public CA chain for Terena 3 CA.
+Certificate of the server is verified by stunnel against included public CA chain for Terena 3 CA.

 The certificate and key are expected to be found in /run/secrets/ladok3-user.crt and /run/secrets/ladok3-user.key respectively.
 If you supply them from some other path, e.g. /opt/data,